 - Lock Content - This makes it so that the content of the element (for instance, the words inside of a text box or the photo selected) cannot be changed.

-You can set up the locking feature from four different places in the Lucidpress editor - the context pane, in the right-click menu, in the Arrange menu, and from the canvas header.
+You can set up the locking feature from a few different places in the Lucidpress editor.
 You can see each of these methods of accessing locking here:

 The Canvas Header

 To see what has been locked on a document, go to "View> Show Locking Restrictions".